What happens if your business partner dies?

-First issue to consider is what skills each of you bring to the table and how would you go about replacing those skills?
+First issue to consider is what skills each of you bring to the table and how would you go about replacing those skills.
 This is where succession planning comes into play.
-Some businesses are designed to scale quickly and be sold (e.g. SaaS companies), whilst the vast majority of SME businesses will grow at a reasonable rate and be sold on to key staff members over time or to a larger competitor.
-Assuming you fall into the second category, you should be identifying key staff members who have the necessary skills and attitude, and slowly train them to take over your position.
+You should be identifying key staff members who have the necessary skills and attitude, and slowly train them to take over your position, at least in part.
 This has several benefits outside of easy handover in the event of your untimely demise – mostly it means you can be less present in the business whilst the job still gets done!

-Second, you’re going to want to consider your insurance options.
-You may want to consider a simple cash injection to the business so that any disruption caused by an unexpected exit is minimised.
-The cash could come from a key man policy held for each of the owners in the name of the business and be used to cover recruitment fees, possible loss of clients, etc. Something to cover all the expenses you can reasonably expect if one of the owners suddenly departs.
+Second, you’re going to want to consider your insurance options which could provide a cash injection to the business so that any disruption caused by an unexpected exit is minimised.
+The cash could come from a key person policy held for each of the owners in the name of the business and be used to cover recruitment fees, possible loss of clients, etc. and any other expenses you can reasonably expect if one of the owners suddenly departs.

 The above are just a few of the things that all business owners should consider just in case the unthinkable happens and leaves them or their business partner unable able to work.

-Generate has a long standing relationship with the team over at Malton Road Advisory for all things insurance.
+Generate has a long standing relationship with the team over at Malton Rd for all things insurance.
 Get in touch with them if you’d like to discuss insurance options for your business.